dplas/document/docs/source/index.rst

 Support for a wide range of codecs, including H.264 (AVC), H.265 (HEVC), AAC, AC3 and eAC3 (Dolby Digital), DTS, ALAC.

-.. sidebar:: Sidebar Title
-:subtitle: Optional Subtitle

-   This is a sidebar.
-It is for text outside the flow of the main text.

-   .. rubric:: This is a rubric inside a sidebar

-   Sidebars often appears beside the main text with a border and background color.

-.. topic:: Topic Title

-   This is a topic.

-.. rubric:: This is a rubric

  .. figure:: https://api.dataplastic.com/demo/package_master_file.jpg